UBC-NLP/turjuman/README.rst

 Standard Arabic (MSA) that described in our OSACT5 2022 paper `TURJUMAN:
 A Public Toolkit for Neural Arabic Machine Translation <https://arxiv.org/abc/4328463>`__.

-TURJUMAN exploits the recently-introduced text-to-text Transformer `AraT5 model <https://github.com/UBC-NLP/araT5>`__ (Nagoudi et al., 2022), endowing it with a powerful ability to decode into Arabic.
+TURJUMAN exploits the recently-introduced our text-to-text Transformer `AraT5 model <https://github.com/UBC-NLP/araT5>`__ , endowing it with a powerful ability to decode into Arabic.
 The toolkit offers the possibility of employing a number of diverse decoding methods, making it suited for acquiring paraphrases for the MSA translations as an added value.
 To train TURJUMAN, we sample from